-What to Wear for a College Interview
+What to Wear for a College Admissions Interview

 Striking the perfect mix of casual, but pulled together

+Prospective music performance majors, for example, should wear something approximating concert dress.
+Music composition, theater, and art majors can wear something a little more creative.
 For everyone else, think about what students at that specific university wear, and then, bump it up a notch.

-- And Finally: It's best to forego the clouds of perfume or body spray.
-Wear plenty of antiperspirant— nerves will make your child sweat more and they won't want big wet spots on his shirt.
-If your child smokes, make sure he does not do so in the hours before his interview...and absolutely not while wearing his interview clothing.
-And practice that firm handshake!
+- Scent: It's best to forego the clouds of perfume or body spray.
+Wear plenty of antiperspirant— nerves will make your child sweat more and they won't want big wet spots on their shirt.
+If your child smokes, make sure they don't in the hours before his interview—and absolutely not while wearing their interview clothing.